liyunqianggyn/Deep-Unsupervised-Image-Hashing/README.md

 ## 3D Visualization
 The continuous feature visualization on an AutoEncoder using Mnist.
+We compare 3 different models: sign layer, sign+reg and our bi-half layer.

 <table border=0 width="50px" >
 	<tbody>